-In celebration of Merce Cunningham’s centennial year, join choreographers Richard Alston, Julie Cunningham and Siobhan Davies along with composer Gavin Bryars as they reflect on and share their personal experiences of working with Merce and his company.
-The evening is chaired by Jeremy Millar, visual artist and senior tutor at the Royal College of Art.
+In celebration of Merce Cunningham’s centennial year, choreographers Richard Alston, Julie Cunningham and Siobhan Davies along with composer Gavin Bryars reflect on and share their personal experiences of working with Merce and his company.
+The discussion is chaired by Jeremy Millar, visual artist and senior tutor at the Royal College of Art.

 A Siobhan Davies Dance event in partnership with Dance Umbrella